serg4kostiuk/devops-crash-course-autumn-2020/README.md

 "Aeneas, may good gods help you!
 And if you want to know,
 Nobody's here your foe,
-We want to help you, too!"
+We want to help you, too!""
 ```
 77.
 78.